File Format

 An RSL document, also called a license, must conform to the XML 1.0 specification and may be implemented in one of three formats:

-All formats share the same core XML structure and use the <rsl> root element with the RSL namespace.
+All formats share the same core XML structure and use the <rsl> root element with the required RSL namespace.

 License Files